Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+>	Each collaborator has a job and a set of skills that enable him to take on certain tasks.

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.